On this Day May 6

 1994 – Britain’s Queen Elizabeth II and French President Francois Mitterand preside over a ceremony officially opening a rail tunnel beneath the English Channel.
 The Channel/Euro Tunnel or Chunnel connects Britain and the European mainland for the first time.

-2004 – An estimated 52.5 million viewers tune in for “The Last One” (a.k.a.
+2004 – More than 52 million viewers tune in for “The Last One” (a.k.a.
 “The One Where They Say Goodbye”), the final episode of NBC’s long-running primetime comedy series “Friends.”
-The sitcom launched 10 years and 236 episodes earlier, winning six Emmys along the way and turning its six principal cast members into household names.
+The sitcom picked up six Emmys during a 10-season run and turned its six principal cast members into household names.